About JOEAA

 Danielle Chubb, Deakin University

-June Teufel Dryer, University of Miami
+June Teufel Dreyer, University of Miami

 Keiji Nakatsuji, Ritsumeikan University